by The Collected Mutineer

 (Feel seen yet, fellow writers?
 Remember to kill your darlings!)

-Accompanied by a beautiful musical score and impeccable craftmanship in costuming and cinematography, we journey back to 1861 after Jo receives a letter that her sister Beth (Eliza Scanlen) is in poor health and near death.
+Accompanied by a beautiful musical score, impeccable craftmanship in set design, and lovely cinematography, we journey back to 1861 after Jo receives a letter that her sister Beth (Eliza Scanlen) is in poor health and near death.
 In the past, we meet all the sisters (Meg, played by Emma Watson, and Amy, played by Florence Pugh) as well as Marmee (Laura Dern), the Lawrence family next door, and a handful of other characters.
 The Civil War had just begun earlier that year, and the March family is struggling to make ends meet.
 Despite this, they are better off than other families in town, and Marmee strives to share what they have with the less fortunate.

 Jo and Theodore Lawrence (Timothée Chalamet)—Laurie to most, Teddy to Jo—develop a fast friendship, and he becomes an integral part of not only the sisters’ social circle, but of their family as well.
 As we jump back and forth between the two timelines, we learn that Teddy fell in love with Jo, but she rejected his offer of marriage because she views him as the brother she never had.